wbl1997/my_swift_vio/README.md

 If you get an error while loading shared libraries libmetis.so at run or test time, you may need to add the lib path for gtsam to LD_LIBRARY_PATH as below inside the incumbent terminal or the Run Environment in QtCreator.
+QtCreator debugger may have trouble understanding the symbol "$HOME", so it is preferred to replace it with its actual path.
 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$HOME/Documents/slam_devel/lib
 ```